 If you follow me on Twitter or Facebook, you might already be aware of my cycling adventure in the Sharavathi valley.
 Before I come up with the detailed ride log, here is some of the details of my first ever three days of self-supported cycling adventure I did in the Western ghats.
 It was not the best of times to be there with mercury soaring, but it was worth every KM we pedaled.
 The ride we did was loop starting and ending in Sagara.
-We (Dhiraj of Team G Square and I) rode about 190+ KMs with plenty of climbs all along.
-Being my first touring (of sorts), there were a bit of mistakes & plenty of learning from the trip.
+We (Dhiraj of Team G Square and I) rode close to 200 KMs with plenty of climbs all along.
+Being my first touring (of sorts), there were plenty of mistakes & lots of learning from the trip.

 Some of the highlights: